A solid grasp of inventory turnover ratio turns hopeful businesses into proven ones.

 Here are some tips for improving your inventory turnover rate and buffing up your balance sheet:

 - Invest in marketing.
-Any increase in visibility, demand, and sales boosts turnover.
+Any increase in visibility, demand, and sales--including through an online marketplace--boosts turnover.
 Assuming you don’t follow that increase up with bigger purchase orders.

 - Ditching products that don’t sell.
 Don’t tax your manufacturing process and storage costs with goods that have low turnover ratios.
 Focus on the items with demand.